Generalised double-logarithmic equation in QCD

-We compare the obtained result with fig.~(2) from ref.~\cite{Moch:2004pa}, using the same input data.
-It is clear, that the difference between $\mathrm{N}^3\mathrm{Lx} $ approximation and exact result in fig.~(1a) is some constant for small $x$.
-Our result (black solid line in fig.~(1a)), obtained from the two loops (or using only ${\mathfrak D}_m^1$ and ${\mathfrak D}_m^2$), is differ to this constant and the term, which is proportional to $\z2(\CA-2\CF)$.
-One can see, that we have a very good agreement with the exact result.
+We compare the obtained result with Fig.(2) from Ref.~\cite{Moch:2004pa}, employing the same input data.
+It is clear, that the difference between $\mathrm{N}^3\mathrm{Lx} $ approximation and the exact result in Fig.(\ref{fig1}a) is a constant for the small values of $x$.
+Our result (the black solid line in Fig.(\ref{fig1}a)), obtained from the two loops (or using only ${\mathfrak D}_m^1$ and ${\mathfrak D}_m^2$), is different up to this constant and the term, which is proportional to $\z2(\CA-2\CF)$.
+One can see, that we have a very good agreement for small $x$ with the exact result.